FAQ - Information about the Vulnerability-Lab

 4. How can I participate in the project?

-Basically security analysts, security consultants, vulnerability researchers, developers and institutions may participate in this project, provided that they want to publish one or multiple vulnerabilities per month/year.
-Precondition for participation is that the researcher accepts and withholds the rules (policy) set at the Lab.
+Basically security analysts, security consultants, security researchers, code developers, core teams and institutions may participate in this project, provided that they want to publish one or multiple vulnerabilities per month/year.
+Precondition for participation is that the researcher accepts and withholds the rules (policy) set at the vulnerability laboratory.

 5. Who cannot participate in the project?

-6. What does an author gain by releasing a weakness?
+6. What does an author of a vulnerability gain by releasing a weakness?

-7. Subscription feed - early access to advisories?
+7. Subscription of Commercial Research Feed - Early access to non-disclosed vulnerabilities?

 8. Who are not clients of the subscription feeds?

-Private people / companies without founded reasons can not subscribe to the feeds.
+Private people / companies without founded reasons can not subscribe to the vulnerability research feed.
 Basically, the person / company needs to state their reasons for subscribing and show that they are not involved in any illegal activities.
-Excluded from our services are North Korea, Afghanistan, Iran and Lebanon, as we can not verify their reasons and activities.
+Excluded from our services are North Korea, Afghanistan and Lebanon, as we can not verify their reasons and activities.
 If manufacturers are still interested, seriously wish to subscribe and can prove their reasons and activities, please do contact us.

 9. When is a vulnerability released and when will it not be released?

-No issues with specific target exploitation or destructive live hacks, links / IPS (censor it or don't send!)
+No issues with specific target exploitation or destructive live hacks, links / ips (Censor it on your own or don't send!)

 No 2nd or 3rd party publication of advisories, videos, vulnerabilities & documents!